bitmetric-bv/qlik-sense-web-connectors/google-drive/README.md

 ![alt text](https://github.com/bitmetric-bv/qlik-sense-web-connectors/blob/master/google-drive/google-drive-logo.png "Reusable subroutines for dealing with Google Drive files and folders in Qlik Sense, using the Google Drive Connectors in Qlik.")
 # Google Drive
-Reusable subroutines for dealing with Google Drive files in Qlik Sense.
+Reusable subroutines for dealing with Google Drive files in Qlik Sense Business (SaaS).

 ## Properties